Teacher & Leader Pathways

 VUU Weekend College offers discounted courses for licensure to meet the needs of the classroom teacher.
 For more information, contact the registrar's office at (800) 368-3227 or Dr. Michelle McQueen-Williams at MMcQueen-Williams@vuu.edu

 University of Richmond offers coursework towards licensure.
-Please contact Dr. Laura Kuti at firstname.lastname@example.org for more information.
-UR offers a 20% tuition discount to RPS employees seeking a Masters degree in School Leadership and Supervision.
-Please contact Kate Cassada at Kcassada@richmond.edu.
+Please contact Dr. Laura Kuti at firstname.lastname@example.org for more information on licensure coursework.
+Please contact Kate Cassada at Kcassada@richmond.edu for information on leadership and administration programs.

 Grand Canyon University